BitEscrow/escrow-sdk/docs/data/server.md

 # Server Interfaces

-List of interfaces for the Server API.
+List of data interfaces for the Server API.

 - [ServerPolicy](#serverpolicy)